Sc0tticus/rails-postman-practice/railsNotes.md

 -1 restful route/controller action.
 PATCH/PUT are different types of HTTP request that both update and do the same thing.
 -PATCH updates just part of an entry.
 -PUT takes a copy of our old resource, then it changes out whichever column you switched.

+-Instance variables in Rails like: @sandwiches allow them to get passed around other instance methods.
+-If building a server side app, the @sandwiches variable would be available to you in the view.
+The view for the index is index.html or index.erb in Ruby.
+With the @sandwiches variable you would be able to access it within that view.

 Order of Rails Commands: 0. rails new project-name --api